Nontent/Nontent/ai/README.md

 ...
 ]
 """
-You can use hashtags, mentions and emojis.
+Don't use hashtags but use mentions and emojis.
 ```
 #### for more
 ```